Skip to content

 The disadvantages of arranging your collection by genre

-The disadvantages of arranging your entire collection by genre is that it may not expand your pupils’ repertoire for reading for enjoyment, and larger collections may intimidate some.
+The disadvantages of arranging your entire library collection by genre is that it may not expand your pupils’ repertoire for reading for enjoyment, and larger collections may intimidate some.
 If you are not shelving alphabetically it can also become difficult to locate a specific title, especially if the latter potentially fits into multiple categories.

 Genre shelving also requires extra time and research to identify the books with which you are unfamiliar.

-Shelving non-fiction shelved according to genre can simplify the arrangement of stock, and again, you can tie this in to the subjects that are being taught in each year group.
+Shelving non-fiction according to genre can simplify the arrangement of stock, and again, you can tie this in to the subjects that are being taught in each year group.
 But be aware, this system doesn’t allow for much detail within each category, and it can be challenging knowing where to display titles which don’t fit into these genres.
 Additionally, you’ll need to decide if you’re keeping Key Stage 1 and Key Stage 2 books together or treating them separately.

-Cost needs to be factored-in too.
+Cost needs to be factored in too.
 Will you purchase labels from suppliers such as Carel Press or Gresswells, and if your budget doesn’t allow this, and you make your own labels, do you have the time taken to apply them?

-If a complete overhaul is too daunting, carry out a trial run: dedicate a bay to displaying a different genre every term or have a paperback spinner with the most popular genre on.
+If a complete overhaul is too daunting, carry out a trial run.
+Dedicate a bay to displaying a different genre every term or have a paperback spinner with the most popular genre on.
 Keep all non-fiction and fiction together on whatever topic some year groups are studying that term and ask staff and pupils for feedback afterwards.

 Remember that it’s perfectly acceptable to tailor the way you arrange your school library to your pupil needs and demands.
 It can be highly effective to categorise your fiction according to genre (whether you alphabetise this or not is your decision), and maintain your non-fiction according to its Dewey classification.